shawn111/wyrcan/README.md

 ### Automated

-In order to automate the ISO boot process, we need a way to persist `wyrcan.img` and `wyrcan.arg`.
-In order to do this, just add `wyrcan.efi=write` to the `cmdline`.
+In order to automate the ISO boot process, we need a way to persist `wyr.img` and `wyr.arg`.
+In order to do this, just add `wyr.efi=write` to the `cmdline`.
 Wyrcan will validate your configuration and store it into EFI NVRAM.
 Once this is complete, Wyrcan will reboot to show you the fully automated process.

 Once once the arguments are stored, you no longer need to edit the `cmdline` manually.
 Just let Wyrcan boot from the default option.
 Wyrcan will find your